_jfif.jpg)

 .

-COE-RMTL has a 100% graduation rate from high school and university.
+RMTL has a 100% graduation rate from high school and university.

 There is only a 76% high school graduation rate for students from similar backgrounds at the national level.